 Finding causes of prostate cancer.
 Researchers continue to explore the link between nutrition and lifestyle factors and the development of prostate cancer.

 Early detection.
-Researchers are developing a better PSA test, either a more specific and precise test or another test altogether.
+Researchers are developing a better PSA test, either a more specific and precise test or a totally different test.
 Researchers are also developing a urine test to find a substance called prostate cancer gene 3 (PCA3) to help find prostate cancer.
 Because PCA3 is made by the body in larger amounts when a man has prostate cancer, doctors could use the test to decide if a man needs a prostate biopsy.
 With improved testing, more healthy men could be screened for prostate cancer, so more prostate cancers can be found and treated early.

 Improved surgical techniques.
 Better techniques for nerve-sparing surgery can decrease the risk of urinary and sexual side effects for men who need a radical prostatectomy.